thingsboard/thingsboard.github.io/docs/user-guide/install/cluster/gcp-monolith-setup.md

 * TOC
 {:toc}

-This guide will help you to setup ThingsBoard in monolith mode in GKE.
+This guide will help you to set up ThingsBoard in monolith mode in GKE.

 ## Prerequisites